mpimd-csc/qrupdate-ng/README.md

 * QR column insert (`qrinc`)

     Updates the QR factorization after an inserting a column to the original matrix.
-    Works for full & economized factorization.
+    Works for full and economized factorization.

 * QR column delete (`qrdec`)

     Updates the QR factorization after an deleting a column from the original matrix.
-    Works for full & economized factorization.
+    Works for full and economized factorization.

 * QR column shift (`qrshc`)

     Updates the QR factorization after a circular shift of columns in  the original matrix.
-    Works for full & economized factorization.
+    Works for full and economized factorization.

 * QR row insert (`qrinr`)